- My hourly fee is $180

 - I accept all major credit cards, personal checks, cash, and paypal.

-- Sessions may be conducted via web or phone, including Facetime and Skype*
+- Sessions are conducted via web or phone, including Breakthrough and Skype*

 What You Should Know About Billing Insurance

-Please note: I do not believe in labeling individuals who just want a little advice or guidance, or who may be mentally stuck as having a ”psychological or mental illness," which involves the diagnosis and treatment of psychological illness.
-If you believe you may be suffering from mental or nervous illness or disorder, you will benefit from working with a licensed psychotherapist (clinical psychologist, psychiatrist, clinical social worker) with solid experience in diagnosis and treatment of your illness.
-The vast majority of people who seek psychological help are not mentally ‘sick’, and might be as well or better suited to a different kind of psychological work.
+Please note: I do not believe in labeling individuals who just want a little advice or guidance, or who may be mentally stuck as having a ”psychological or mental illness," which involves the diagnosis and treatment of psychological illness, and is required when billing through your insurance company.
+If you believe you may be suffering from mental or nervous illness or disorder, this may be fine, as you will benefit from working with a licensed psychotherapist (clinical psychologist, psychiatrist, clinical social worker) with solid experience in diagnosis and treatment of your illness, long term.
+However, in my experience, the vast majority of people who seek psychological help are not mentally ‘sick’, and might be better suited to a different kind of psychological work.

 Pre-Existing Conditions: Insurance companies require clinicians to give a diagnosis, this means the client is now under the law of insurance reimbursement which considers them “sick” or “mentally ill,” that is, suffering from a diagnosable mental disease or condition.
 This label will follow you.
 Prior to ObamaCare these labels were considered “pre-existing conditions.”
 If you were seeing a therapist and billing insurance- they had to give you a diagnosis.
 If you had even mild depression symptoms you may now be labeled with “Major Depression,” and this becomes a part of your permanent medical record.